tcosolutions/betterscan/README.md

 If you cannot afford GitHub Enterprise with Code Scanning, use GitHub Teams with CLI output.

+**Important**
 It is also possible to use Database Server (i.e PostgreSQL, MySql, MariaDB, Oracle, MS SQL Server) to store state (no need to commit .checkmate folder to code).
+This will make workflow easy, no need to git pull the state.

 ## GitHub App